gentrace/git-summarizer/README.md

 1. Create an OpenAI API key at https://platform.openai.com
 2. Create a Slack Bot Token at https://api.slack.com/apps
 3. Add both tokens as secrets in your GitHub repository
+4. Get your Slack channel ID (right-click channel → Copy channel ID)
-4. Add the workflow file to your repository at `.github/workflows/weekly-summary.yml`
+5. Add the workflow file to your repository at `.github/workflows/weekly-summary.yml`
-5. Make sure your Slack bot has been invited to the target channel
+6. Make sure your Slack bot has been invited to the target channel

 ## License